wangseann/fmriprep-denoise-benchmark/README.md

     (2, 1): "aroma",
 }
 </code></pre>
+#hardcoded in utils.py
+Please adjust these paths to point to your own rois_dropped.csv in the /deriatives/denoise folder.
+Its okay to only have one path if only testing 1 version.
 <pre><code>
-#hardcoded in utils.py
 excluded_rois_paths = {
     "fmriprep-25.0.0": "/home/seann/scratch/halfpipe_test/25-04-25_ds228_halfpipe-1.2.3_fmriprep-25.0.0_dvars-corrected/derivatives/denoise/rois_dropped.csv",
     "fmriprep-20.2.7": "/home/seann/scratch/halfpipe_test/25-04-17_ds228_halfpipe-1.2.3_fmriprep-20.2.7/derivatives/denoise/rois_dropped.csv",
-} #please adjust these paths to point to your own rois_dropped.csv in the /deriatives/denoise folder.
-Its okay to only have one path if only testing 1 version.
+}
 </code></pre>

 3. Required for inputs: